Announcement

 • the glossary for what important events mean to the user or business

 The value is focus.
-Your AI is not guessing whether signup matters, whether a team invite matters, or whether a directory click-through is the real milestone.
-It knows what this project counts as progress.
+Your agent does not have to guess whether signup matters, whether a team invite matters, or whether a directory click-through is the real milestone.

 • shared goals